Our daily lives have become dependent on the Internet, and for some, this includes decision-making for their dream house.

 Be a credible source of information.
 You can post local real estate news or tidbits of info about buying or selling.

-When sharing a link to the article, add an excerpt from the story or share some personal thoughts about it.
+When sharing a relevant link to the article, add an excerpt from the story or share some personal thoughts about it.

 Remember: People would click if it’s interesting.